nineteen-ninety-six/tube-without-translation/CONTRIBUTING.md

 - Use the established logging system with color-coded categories, or create a new one if needed.
 - Maintain the modular architecture (one feature per directory)

-**Note:** TypeScript content files are compiled into a single bundled `content.js` file, so no imports are needed between them.
-However, individual JavaScript scripts (like `audioScript.js`, `subtitlesScript.js`) remain separate and have their own logging functions.
-Same thing for background files.
-So if you create a new file, don't forget to add it to the appropriate tsconfig file.

 ### Logging